Bull Terrier vs Bulldog (English Bulldog): Complete Comparison (2026)

 Health and Lifespan Comparison

 Bull Terrier has a typical lifespan of 12-13 years, while Bulldog (English Bulldog) lives approximately 8-10 years.
 Health profiles differ significantly between these dogs.
 Bull Terrier is predisposed to Heart Conditions, Kidney Disease, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Bulldog (English Bulldog) faces its own health challenges including Brachycephalic Obstructive Airway Syndrome (BOAS), Skin Problems, Orthopedic Issues.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+While the counts of documented predispositions are similar, the conditions and management approaches are meaningfully different.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health